bioasp/caspo/docs/install.rst

     $ conda create -n caspo-env pip ipython pandas scipy scikit-learn networkx
     $ source activate caspo-env

-Next, you need to compile clingo (the answer set programming solver) which can be found at http://potassco.sourceforge.org.
+Next, you need to compile clingo which can be found at http://potassco.sourceforge.org.
 After unpacking the sources, you will find detailed instructions in the INSTALL file.
 Note that you need to build the python module and make sure it's linked with the caspo-env python environment.
 You may want to verify this by running::